ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 The specification for how Docker should build images that you design is contained within a file named `Dockerfile`.

+In a shell window:
+- `cd` to your `container-playground`;
-Create a new directory named "my-container-spec" and `cd` into it in a terminal window.
+- create a new directory named `my-container-spec` within `container-playground`;
+- `cd` into your `my-container-spec` directory.

-Within the new "my-container-spec" directory, use your favourite editor to create a file named "Dockerfile" that contains the following:
+Within the new `my-container-spec` directory, use your favourite editor to create a file named `Dockerfile` that contains the following:

 ~~~
 FROM alpine